 I also really love the story Daniel el Detective: El caso de la entrada perdida.
 It’s been on my FVR Library List for awhile and it does a great job including information about the culture while Daniel tries to solve the mystery!

 I think this could be a great fit for starting the year with Spanish 2.
 It has a pretty low word count and lots of familiar language, plus, it’d be easy to tie in the celebration during August when you’re welcoming your students back!

 This reading activity includes a lot of options for your students so you can mix and match it across levels!
 Both the infographic and the graphic organizer pages come in Spanish and English so you can combine them however suits your students’ needs.

 Next, you know I love Google Maps activities, especially to reinforce geography while we explore culture!
 Students navigate the map, read descriptions, look at pictures, and watch embedded videos.
 As they do so, they fill out the graphic organizer, or answer comprehension questions!

-If you’d like, I have bundled these two resources together!
+If you’d like, I have bundled these resources together!
 You can grab them both here and save off the individual listing.

 La Tomatina Activities and Lesson Plans for Spanish Class